Hesperian Health Guides

 Diaphragm

-The diaphragm is a shallow cup of soft rubber that the woman wears in her vagina during sex.
-The diaphragm covers the cervix so that the man’s sperm cannot get into her womb.
-The diaphragm should be used with spermicide.
-When a diaphragm is used correctly, it is effective in preventing pregnancy and may also give some protection against STIs, like HIV.
+The diaphragm is a shallow cup of soft rubber or silicone that is put into the vagina before sex.
+It prevents pregnancy by covering the cervix so sperm can’t get into the womb.
+Diaphragms work best with spermicide.
+It is moderately effective in preventing pregnancy and may also give some protection against STIs, like HIV.

 How to Use a Diaphragm